10 Birds That Can't Fly

 What makes a bird a bird?
 One of the first characteristics you probably think of when you think of a bird is that it has wings and it can fly.
 But of course not all birds can fly.
 Penguins, rheas, ostriches and emus are all well known examples of birds that can’t fly but there are also a number of others.

-Many flightless birds have become extinct as they are unable to escape introduced predators, but here are 10 of the more unusual birds that still exist with their feet stuck firmly on the ground.
+Many flightless birds went extinct years ago as they were unable to escape introduced predators, but here are 10 of the more unusual birds that still exist with their feet stuck firmly on the ground.

 Inaccessible Island Rail